Vheissu/Vheissu/README.md

 That usually means:
 - Front end architecture and component systems that don’t rot
 - Full stack work across Node.js, PHP, databases, and APIs
+- Native mobile applications (Android and iOS) using React Native
 - Infrastructure and deployment when it’s needed, not as a separate team
 - Fixing messy legacy systems and modernising them without breaking the business
 - Making pragmatic technical calls instead of chasing trends